districtr/districtr/docs/06charts/popbalanceplugin.md

 # Population Balance Plugin

-The `PopulationBalancePlugin` is loaded by `edit.js` and is included in the list of default plugins, i.e., when painting districts and not communities.
-A `Tab` of id `criteria` titled "Pop." or "Population" is loaded in the `Toolbar` using the default function, requiring only the main `editor` as an argument.
+The `PopulationBalancePlugin` is loaded by [`edit.js`] and is included in the list of default plugins, i.e. when painting districts and not communities, by [`ToolsPlugin`].
+A [`Tab`] of id `criteria` titled "Pop." or "Population" is loaded in the [`Toolbar`] using the default function, requiring only the main `editor` as an argument.

 Its typical function is to
-- report [information about the dataset],
+- report information about the dataset,
 - produce a [PopulationBarChart]
 - cause the calculation and display of the unassigned population
 - cause the calculation and display of the population deviation.

-In the rare case we are working with multimember districts as we do only in the Chicago, IL or Santa Clara, CA City Council and the Vermont State Senate, a MultiMemberPopBalanceChart is used instead and no Population Deviation is calculated.
+In the rare case we are working with multimember districts as we do only in the Chicago, IL or Santa Clara, CA City Council and the Vermont State Senate, a `MultiMemberPopBalanceChart` is used instead and no Population Deviation is calculated.

 > The zoomToUnassigned function also lives here.